 The cocktail tomatoes are slightly larger than the cherry tomatoes and come in many colors such as red, orange, yellow, and golden.
 These have a delightful flavor, and it tastes great even when eaten raw and whole.

 The plum tomatoes are great for cooking.
 It contains more flesh and less water than other tomato types.
 It’s great for making tomato sauce and ketchup.

 The shape of plum tomatoes is oval and is firm.
 This also makes it ideal for grilling or making pizza sauces and use in pasta dishes.
-The baby plum tomatoes have extra rich, sugary flavor without being too juicy that makes it popular among food enthusiasts.
+The baby plum tomatoes have an extra rich, sugary flavor without being too juicy that making it popular among food enthusiasts.